Looking for the guide explaining the best WP Rocket settings? Look no more, you’ve found it!

 Always Purge URL(s) – here you can add a list of posts you want to be purged from the cache whenever you make an update to them.

 This setting is kinda redundant because WP Rocket automatically clears and updates the cache for your blog based on the global cache rule and schedule.

 Cache Query Strings – this is mostly used to cache price filters on eCommerce and search result pages.

 Don’t touch this setting if you have a normal WordPress blog.

 By doing some spring cleaning of your database, you can make your site, and especially your wp-admin area significantly faster.

-Posts Cleanup – delete revisions, auto drafts, and trashed posts.
+Posts Cleanup – delete revisions, auto drafts, and trash posts.
 Note: exclude revisions from post-cleanup if you use them or plan to use them in the future.